gwahmp/wmao/src/content/posts/digital-marketing-strategy.md

 A digital marketing strategy is a step-by-step plan that helps businesses promote their products or services online.
 It involves setting goals, identifying your audience, selecting the right marketing channels, and continuously optimizing for better results.

 Think of it as a roadmap.
 Without a clear direction, your efforts may not yield the desired outcomes.
-A well-defined strategy ensures that every action you take contributes to your overall business objectives.
+A well-defined strategy ensures that every action you take contributes to your overall <a href="/online-business-struggle">business objectives</a>.

 ### Why is a Digital Marketing Strategy Important?